The Heritage Center

 A Legacy of Community and Connection

-Today, the Heritage Center is stewarded by Vero Heritage, Inc., a 501(c)3 nonprofit that operates and maintains this historic gem at no cost to the City.
-The venue hosts weddings, fundraisers, community events, and houses the unique Indian River Citrus Museum, a tribute to the region's citrus legacy.
+Today, Vero Heritage, Inc., a 501(c)(3) nonprofit, lovingly stewards the building, maintaining it at no cost to the City.
+It remains a vibrant venue for weddings, fundraisers, and community gatherings, and is home to the Indian River Citrus Museum, celebrating our region’s citrus legacy.

 Historical Photos